-It is the ill luck of another Lancastrian, Barry Brookfield originally of Bolton, who plays the biggest part in Ponden Mill’s success.
-After leaving art school with an interest in shops and window design, he worked through a number of different occupations.
-His first was as a shop junior for the Co-op, but the management didn’t allow him to serve customers.
-His next was in a shoe shop where he learned his sales skills, often selling socks and polish to go with the shoes.
+Over time, he had many different occupations.
+His first job was a shop junior for the Co-op, however management didn’t let him serve customers.
+His second job was in a shoe shop, where he learned his sales skills, often selling socks and polish to accompany the shoes.

 After he realised that his job was low pay, he got a job in a mill where he learned about textiles.
 Brookfield continued to change his career.
 He became an RAF dog handler, shop fittings salesman and sold toiletries.

 While selling toiletries, he noticed the quantity of goods market traders could sell and decided this would be his career.
 Brookfield kept his job in a chemist and started selling towel seconds at Leigh market on Saturdays.

 He was unsuccessful.
 Brookfield tried to trade on various markets before heavy rain destroyed all of his stock.

 From this, he had an idea.
 He sold his stock cheap and advertised it as being flood damaged.
 This resulted in his best trading day.

 Brookfield had now found the secret to great sales and settled for a stall on Skipton market.
 He then moved into a farmhouse in Grassington, storing his goods in the barn.

 Disaster struck again.
 Mites infested his stock which meant it had to be burnt.